Daniel Pearl: Arrests

 Three suspects were arrested by February 6, 2002, after the IP address of those who sent the ransom e-mail was traced by police in Karachi.
 The arrests were carried out after investigation by Pakistani detective Mir Zubair Mahmood, assisted by an FBI computer expert.
 The man responsible for the planning and execution of the kidnapping, Ahmed Omar Saeed Sheikh, surrendered to a former ISI officer, Brig.
 Ijaz Shah, who concealed Sheikh's whereabouts from the Karachi police for a week.
-Sheikh had been in an Indian prison in connection with 1994 kidnappings of Western tourists in India.
+Sheikh had been in an Indian prison in connection with 1994 Kidnappings of Western tourists in India.
 In December 1999, Sheikh was released by the Indian government in exchange for the safe release of passengers aboard hijacked Indian Airlines Flight 814.

 On March 21, 2002, in Pakistan, Ahmed Omar Saeed Sheikh and three other suspects were charged with murder for their part in the kidnapping and murder of Daniel Pearl.
 They were convicted on July 15, 2002, and Sheikh was sentenced to death.
 Sheikh appealed the sentence.
 On April 2, 2020, Sheikh's murder conviction was overturned by a Pakistani court, and his death sentence was reduced to seven years' time for his kidnapping conviction, previously served.

-In his book, In the Line of Fire, former Pakistani President Pervez Musharraf stated that Sheikh may have been an agent of MI6, and at some point may have become a double agent.
+In his book, In the Line of Fire: A Memoir, former President of Pakistan Pervez Musharraf stated that Sheikh may have been an agent of MI6, and at some point may have become a double agent.